sphinx-contrib/proof/doc/usage.rst

 <https://git.framasoft.org/spalax/sphinxcontrib-proof/blob/master/doc/_static/proof.js>`_)
 by placing them into your documentation static directory.
 Do not hotlink to those hosted here: they will change without notice.

+.. rubric:: Footnotes

+.. [#numrefpatch] To solve this, I could:

+   - fork Sphinx;
+   - rewrite half on Sphinx in my extension;
+   - propose a patch to the official Sphinx project.

+   For obvious reasons, I won't implement the first two solutions.
+I might try to implement the last one, but it will take time.